A Multiscale Perspective on Maximum Marginal Likelihood Estimation: Statement of assumptions and proofs

 \begin{example} We consider the following function $U$, again, with $d_x = d_\theta=d$: where $a, \tilde{a}$ are constants, $a, \tilde{a} >0$ and $h \in \mathcal{C}_b^3(\R)$ is a smooth function (bounded and with bounded derivatives up to order $3$).
 Suppose there exists $\kappa>0$ such that Then if

-$U$ as in \eqref{eqn:ex1U} satisfies all assumptions. \end{example}
+$U$ as in \eqref{eqn:ex2U} satisfies all assumptions. \end{example}

 Assumption \ref{assmp:convexity}, Assumption \ref{ass:strongconvexfast} and Assumption \ref{ass:avgderest} are all strong-convexity type assumptions but they do not imply each other.
 To clarify, let us make some comments on them.
 Assumption \ref{assmp:convexity} enforces strong convexity, jointly in the variables $x$ and $\theta$.
-This assumption is used to obtain the concentration result of Proposition \ref{prop:concentration bound}.
+This assumption is used to obtain the concentration result of Proposition \ref{prop:concentration bound} in the Supplementary Material \cite{suppMat}.

 Assumption \ref{ass:strongconvexfast} implies the following